HongzhiQ/DUAL-Know/README.md

 # DUAL-Know
-The data and code for the paper: DUAL-Know: A Description-Augmented and Uncertainty- Aware GraphRAG Framework
+The code for the paper: DUAL-Know: A Description-Augmented and Uncertainty- Aware GraphRAG Framework